 To support this growth, the Humber will need to do more than offer the land and skills that are required in close proximity to the ports: it will need to be positioned to be globally competitive, recognising that overseas ports are also competing for new value-added investment to serve the European market.
-As part of this, businesses, local authorities and LEPs around the Humber have developed a plan for a Humber Freeport that would support the area to attract new value-added manufacturing growth on non-operational port land.
-The proposal will be submitted to Government in February 2021.
+As part of this, businesses, local authorities and LEPs around the Humber are developing plans for a Humber Freeport that could support the area to attract new value-added manufacturing growth on non-operational port land.
+A proposal that includes both sides of the Humber Estuary will be finalised and submitted to Government after the competition opens later in 2020.